 Sisters Sara Blumberg and Laura Harres, along with their husbands Michael Blumberg and Nate Harres, have long dreamed of owning and directing a camp.
 Being a part of Discovery is a dream come true for them!

 Sara has worked in camping since she was 15 years old.
 She is a former day camp Counselor, Head Counselor, Dance Specialist, Assistant Director, and Camp Director.
 Sara has her degree in Psychology and Spanish from the University of Illinois at Urbana-Champaign and her Masters in Social Work with a School concentration from the University of Illinois at Chicago.
 Sara worked for 9 years at Northwood Junior High School in Highland Park as a Bilingual Social Worker.
 She also coached the poms team!
 Her husband, Michael, is a former Discovery Day Camp camper himself, in addition to attending and working on the Admin Staff at North Star Camp in Wisconsin.
 He is a graduate of the University of Wisconsin at Madison.
-Sara and Michael are the proud parents of Scott and Oscar, the dog.
+Sara and Michael are the proud parents of Scott, Reed, and Oscar, the dog.

 Laura also has a background in camping for many years.
 She is a former day camp Counselor, which included working as a 1-on-1 companion for the Northern Suburban Special Recreation Association (NSSRA).
 Laura is a Licensed Architect with her degree and Masters in Architecture from the University of Illinois at Urbana-Champaign.
 Her husband, Nate, is also a Licensed Architect and a former college baseball pitcher at Knox College.
 He earned his Masters from the University of Illinois at Urbana-Champaign.
-Laura and Nate are the proud parents of Logan, Mason, and Evie.
+Laura and Nate are the proud parents of Logan, Mason, and Evelyn (Evie).

 Oscar is a very important part of the Discovery program!
 As Discovery’s camp dog, Oscar is at camp all summer long.
 He is a cuddly Goldendoodle who loves spending time with his Discovery friends.